billsix/programmingFromTheGroundUp/docs/source/functions.rst

 that do a defined piece of work on specified types of data.
 For example, in a word processor program, I may have a function called ``handle_typed_character`` which is activated whenever a user types in a key.
-The data the function uses would probably be the keypress itself and the document the user currently has open.
-The function would then modify the document according to the keypress it was told about.
+The data the function uses would probably be the key press itself and the document the user currently has open.
+The function would then modify the document according to the key press it was told about.

 The data items a function is given to process are called its *parameters*.
 In the word processing example, the key which was pressed